MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/protect-sharepoint-online-files-with-office-365-labels-and-dlp.md

 14. In the **Customize policy tips and email notifications** pane, click **Customize the policy tip text**.

-15. In the text box, type or paste in the following:
+15. In the text box, type or paste in one of the following tips, depending on if you implemented Azure Information Protection to protect highly confidential files:

   - To share with a user outside the organization, download the file and then open it.
 Click File, then Protect Document, and then Encrypt with Password, and then specify a strong password.
 Send the password in a separate email or other means of communication.
+  - Highly confidential files are protected with encryption.
+Only external users who are granted permissions to these files by your IT department can read them.

     Alternately, type or paste in your own policy tip that instructs users on how to share a file outside your organization.
+For more information on giving external users permissions to files protected wiht Azure Information Protection, see Adding permissions for external users.

 16. Click **OK**.